 2. Be Realistic

-While you should always challenge yourself, your hiking and weight loss goals should also be realistic.
+While you should always challenge yourself, your hiking and weight goals should also be realistic.
 For instance, covering 10 miles on your first trek is probably not reasonable if you’ve never gone on a hike before.

 Now, this doesn’t mean you shouldn’t dream big!
 A great way to reach hefty goals is to break them up into smaller, more manageable goals that lead you to your final destination.